lesar123/Adventure-text-based-game/README.md

-Hi, I’m Xlobex.
-I do random stuff, so buckle up!

-This project is a simple, adventure text-based game written in python, if you guys like it, please let me know—maybe ill implement a GUI or more stories, idk ¯\_(ツ)_/¯
+Adventure text based game

+This project is a simple adventure text based game, it requires from you to input options u are offered and explore the map

+mybe i add gui